ebhoward/ebhoward.github.io/_posts/2020-12-02-Quantum-IPMP-Tools.md

 - Ebenezer Howard
 ---

-[QGIS](https://www.qgis.org) is a free, open sourced Geographic Information System that is widely used throughout the world.
+[QGIS](https://www.qgis.org) is a free, open sourced Geographic Information System software that is widely used throughout the world.

 If you are not already using QGIS, download it today and start learning!